mawds/library-shell/_episodes/04-scipt.md

 > ~~~
 > {: .bash}
 >
-> While you are in the `molecules` directory, you type the following command:
+> While you are in the `authors` directory, you type the following command:
 >
 > ~~~
-> bash script.sh '*.pdb' 1 1
+> bash script.sh '*.txt' 1 1
 > ~~~
 > {: .bash}
 >
 > Which of the following outputs would you expect to see?
 >
-> 1. All of the lines between the first and the last lines of each file ending in `.pdb`
+> 1. All of the lines between the first and the last lines of each file ending in `.txt`
->    in the `molecules` directory
+>    in the `authors` directory
-> 2. The first and the last line of each file ending in `.pdb` in the `molecules` directory
+> 2. The first and the last line of each file ending in `.txt` in the `authors` directory
-> 3. The first and the last line of each file in the `molecules` directory
+> 3. The first and the last line of each file in the `authors` directory
-> 4. An error because of the quotes around `*.pdb`
+> 4. An error because of the quotes around `*.txt`
 >
 > > ## Solution
 > > The correct answer is 2.